akuiz/apiFrameworkTemplate/README.md

-# apiFrameworkTemplate
+# API and UI testing framework template
-This project is too keep the best example of api testing framework
+This project is too keep the best example of api&ui testing framework